We invest time and effort into ensuring our governance arrangements are robust and fit to deliver our non-charitable purposes.

 Directors also convene at short notice to consider grants that need a quick response and turnaround.

-The Trust has a staff of five: two full-time and three part-time.
-They are based at our offices in York or in London.
+The Trust has a staff of four: two full-time and two part-time.
+They are based at our offices in York, or in London.
 Their responsibility is to support the work of the Trust and the directors.